janithl/janithl.github.io/.content/refactor-blues.md

 **Break down the system into parts.** Moving everything wholesale into the new system is not going to be practical in most cases.
 See where you can start porting right now, and get to work.
-Things that could be services on their own, like reporting, exports, and external integrations, are good places to start.
+Things that could be services[^1] on their own, like reporting, exports, and external integrations, are good places to start.

 **Write tests.** If I could go back in time and teach my older self anything, it's the value of writing tests first before getting down to implementations.